 Username / Login

-Check the Manage Users page to see if your user is an FTP/SFTP/SHELL user.
-Click the 'Show Info' button next to your user to view the type.
+Check the FTP Users & Files page to see if your user is an FTP/SFTP/SHELL user.
+Click the Login info button next to the username to view the type.
 SFTP and SHELL users (the default options) use port 22.
 If you have a legacy FTP user, use port 21 instead.

 To ensure a secure connection when connecting to your server, make sure to use port 22.
 This is also known as connecting via SFTP.
 View FTP Security for further details.

 Where do I put my files once connected via FTP?

 Once you've connected to the server, you are ready to upload your files.
-View the following article for information on the location to upload your website files:
+See the following article for information on where to upload your website files: